keboola/connection-docs/management/project/delete/index.md

 Again, we strongly suggest you [**export your project**](/management/project/export/) before deleting it.

 ## GoodData Projects
-If the KBC project has provisioned a GoodData project, that project will also be deleted.
+If the Keboola Connection project has provisioned a GoodData project, that project will also be deleted.
 The grace period for a GoodData project is **5 days**.
 When a GoodData writer is deleted, the associated **provisioned** GoodData project is deleted after the grace period.
-When a KBC project is deleted (but the GoodData writer was left in it), the associated GoodData project will be deleted in 5 to 14 days from the deletion of the KBC project.
+When a Keboola Connection project is deleted (but the GoodData writer was left in it), the associated GoodData project will be deleted in 5 to 14 days from the deletion of the Keboola Connection project.

 **Important**: Expiring projects will be deleted **automatically** when the expiration day is due.
 You will receive a **notification** a week in advance.